 - Tingling or numbness in the hands and feet (in some cases)

 - Morning stiffness

-Fibromyalgia cannot be cured, so treatment is aimed at relieving the chronic pain and other symptoms.
-Your doctor will put together a team of multidisciplinary health care providers and a plan to address your specific symptoms and needs.
+Fibromyalgia cannot be cured, so treatment focuses on relieving your chronic pain and other symptoms.
+Your rheumatologist will put together a team of multidisciplinary health care providers and a personalized care plan to address your specific symptoms and needs.